-Under the guidance of winemaker Roelof Visscher of Neerlands Wijnmakerij in Bentelo, the leap of faith was taken and the first 7000 plants were planted in May 2021.
-The choice to use this land to grow grapes proved to be the right one; amazing to see how quickly the plants grew and a beautiful vineyard was created within a few months!
+Under the guidance of winemaker Roelof Visscher from Neerlands Wijnmakerij in Bentelo, we planted the first 7,000 grapevines in May 2021.
+The decision to use this soil for growing grapes proved to be the right one; it was wonderful to see how quickly the plants grew and how a beautiful vineyard emerged within a few months!

 Timeline